 When did you begin practicing Taekwondo?

-I began practising the art of Taekwondo at the age of 5, I am now 19 years old, so I have been practising for 14 years.
+I began practicing the art of Taekwondo at the age of 5, I am now 19 years old, so I have been practicing for 14 years.

 Was your talent and passion for Martial Arts evident from the start?